ShiftLeftSecurity/scan-docs/docs/index.md

 ![scan-logo](images/scan-light.png)

-Scan (skæn) is a free [open-source](https://github.com/ShiftLeftSecurity/sast-scan) security audit tool for modern DevOps teams.
+Scan (skæn) is an [open-source](https://github.com/ShiftLeftSecurity/sast-scan) security audit tool for modern DevOps teams.
 With an integrated multi-scanner based design, Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_.
 The kind of flaws detected are:

 * [x] Credentials Scanning to detect accidental secret leaks
 * [x] Static Analysis Security Testing (SAST) for a range of languages and frameworks